-- a limited number of desktop computers

 - internal and external access to our Learning Management System

-- content filtered Internet access
+- · content filtered Internet access

-- web-based email (Outlook)
+- · web-based email (Outlook)

-- a one-year subscription to Microsoft Office (including Word, Excel, PowerPoint) through Office 365
+- a subscription to Microsoft Office (including Word, Excel, PowerPoint) through Office 365

-- · Cloud storage.
+- · cloud storage.

 Guilford Young College seeks to maintain pace with the developments in ICT that are constantly occurring.
 New and emerging technologies are regularly reviewed and incorporated within the College where appropriate.